∑Myself

 "My relationship ended because she just couldn't understand me."

-Energy Contamination - Their victim mentality is contagious if you're around it too much
+Energy Contamination – Their victim mentality is contagious.

 Time Waste – Explaining basic accountability becomes exhausting.

-The harsh truth?
+The bitter truth?
 Blamers will drain years from your life if you let them.
-They're the human equivalent of quicksand, the more you engage, the deeper you sink into their dysfunctional worldview.
-I choose to surround myself with people who ask "What could I have done differently?" rather than "Why does this always happen to me?"
-Because again, at the end of the day, the only thing any of us truly control is ourselves, and that's enough to change everything.
+I choose to surround myself with those who ask, "What could I have done differently?" rather than "Why does this always happen to me?"
+Because the only control we have is over ourselves, and that’s enough to change everything.

 There’s truth in the saying: